Do you see images on facebook that you would like to share with your pinterest followers or save to an inspiration board?

 However, if you don’t have a website or have an image on your facebook page that you would like to share with your pinterest followers – here are two ways to do it in our latest Pinterest tutorial.

-2. All of the images on facebook (on your page and in your timeline) will now have a ‘pin it’ button.
+1. There used to be a pinbookapp for this but it isn’t working any more.
+If you are using Chrome, you should find that all of the images on facebook (on your page and in your timeline) will now have a ‘pin it’ button.

 3. Pin the image to your desired board on Pinterest.